 These courses are for ALL employees.
-They are designed to serve as the 'foundational' diversity training content that addresses the business reason for creating respectful, equitable places to work.
+They are designed to serve as the 'foundational' diversity training content addressing the business reason for creating respectful, equitable workplace places.
 The emphasis is on 'behaviors' in the workplace and how they impact respectful teams and work groups.
 These courses also provide the impact on the business from a financial perspective and demonstrate the 'business case for creating a culture of respect.

 This plan of courses is designed for ALL employees in an organization.
 The first participants should be those designated as diversity ambassadors.
 The ambassadors need to have a common understanding of the terminology and approach to this topic to be taken by the organization.

-Upon completion of the 'Equitable Workplace' curriculum we encourage the Diversity Ambassadors to complete the Diversity Ambassadors Academy curriculum which provides them with the knowledge and tools needed to begin to assist the organization with development and implementation of an effective D&I strategy.
+Upon completion of the 'Leading With Respect' curriculum, we encourage the Diversity Ambassadors to complete the Diversity Ambassadors Academy curriculum, which provides them with the knowledge and tools needed to assist the organization with developing and implementing an effective D&I strategy.

 There are terms used when discussing the components of a respectful inclusive workplace that people have their own understanding of what is meant.
 It is often said if you ask ten people to define diversity you'll get eleven definitions.

 This first course is designed to provide a basic understanding of what the terms and definitions mean.
 It grounds the topic of differences through a lens that teaches participants to value and respect the ways we differ, instead of judging and condemning them.